magicleap/developer-portal-docs/docs/guides/features/generic-sensors.md

+---
+id: Android Sensor API
+slug : android-intents-overview
+title: Intents
+sidebar_position: 7
+date: 09/23/2022
+tags: [Magic Leap, Android, Intents]
+keywords: [Magic Leap, Android, Intents]
+---

-﻿# Accessing Sensors on Magic Leap 2
+ # Accessing Sensors on Magic Leap 2

 Developers can access a variety of Magic Leap 2’s sensors to obtain information about the environment and the device’s orientation, motion, and position.
 These sensors can be accessed via the standard Android Sensor API, which allows you to register listeners for sensor events, get sensor data, and manage sensor resources.

 :::info Specialized Magic Leap 2 sensors

-While generic sensors such as the Light Sensor can be accessed using Android's Sensor API, more specialized sensors such as the camera eye cameras can only be accessed via the Magic Leap SDK
+While generic sensors such as the Light Sensor can be accessed using Android's Sensor API, more specialized sensors such as the World Cameras can only be accessed via the Magic Leap SDK.

 :::